 BetRivers and BetMGM (property of ROAR Digital) were the first brands to launch in Colorado, followed by FanDuel and DraftKings.
 Both FanDuel and DraftKings partnered with Twin River Worldwide Holdings, the owner of the Mardi Gras, Golden Gates, and Golden Gulch casinos in Blackhawk.

 Virginia operators have one major complaint with the asking prices from the legal side of the potential agreement.
 Governor Ralph Northam is proposing sportsbooks will be required to pay an additional $50,000 to cover background check costs.

 According to Northam’s bill, sportsbooks will have to pay $250,000 for a three license in addition to a 15% revenue tax from the state.
 The license will grant allowance for the operations of online wagering.

 Richmond, Danville, Norfolk, Bristol and Portsmouth are currently the five cities that now have the option to build land-based casino locations.
-Voters will have the final say as the proposition must pass a ciry-wide referendum in November.
-If passed by the electorate, ground breaking will begin to be broken on these properties and the Virginia Lottery would become the main body for casino gaming.
+Voters will have the final say as the proposition must pass a city-wide referendum in November.
+If passed by the electorate, groundbreaking will begin to be broken on these properties and the Virginia Lottery would become the main body for casino gaming.

 If Virginia’s overall strategy continues as planned, they could very well be on a successful course just like Colorado.
 We strongly expect Virginia to join the surge of land-based and online sports betting by the end of 2020.